oracle/oci-grafana-metrics/README.md

 If you're using a version of Grafana that's older than 6.0, you will need to download the zip file for plugin versions <=2.2.4 and install this plugin manually, or chmod the binary that is downloaded to make it executable.

+## Note 2

+The OCI Metrics plugin does not support the integration with Grafana Cloud at the moment.

 ### Debugging